Atlantida (novel): Film adaptations

 The first film adaptation of L'Atlantide was made during 1920 (and released in 1921), directed by Jacques Feyder.

 During 1932–1933, famed German film director Georg Wilhelm Pabst made three films based on the novel, one each in German, French and English, as was common in the early to mid-1930s.
 They were titled Die Herrin von Atlantis, L'Atlantide and The Mistress of Atlantis respectively.

 An American film version of the story was released in 1949 under the title Siren of Atlantis, starring María Montez.

 The Italian-made peplum film Hercules and the Conquest of Atlantis (Ercole alla conquista di Atlantide, 1961), directed by Vittorio Cottafavi, drew heavily on the plot and characters of the book, having Queen Antinea capture Hercules and his companion Androcles, and imprisoning them in her red-lined underground palace.
 Androcles takes the Saint-Avit role and tries to murder Hercules, who (unsurprisingly) is able to resist Antinea's wiles and eventually saves the day.
 The film incorporates an anti-nuclear theme and has been praised by critics as one of the better peplum ("Sword-and-sandal") films.
 However its alternative US title – Hercules and the Captive Women – makes clear the audience it was expected to attract.

 Another Italian film, the comedy Totò sceicco (1950) starring Totò, is a parody of the story (and in particular of the 1949 film Siren of Atlantis).

 A European co-production, Journey Beneath the Desert also filmed in 1961 was directed by Edgar G. Ulmer who replaced an ailing Frank Borzage.

 A 1972 French television film L'Atlantide was directed by Jean Kerchbron.

 In 1992, another film adaptation of the novel was made, L'Atlantide, directed by Bob Swaim and starring Tchéky Karyo, Jean Rochefort, Anna Galiena, and the famous Spanish actor, Fernando Rey.

+Video game adaptation

+In 1997, Cryo Interactive released Atlantis: The Lost Tales.
+The game draws heavily and intentionally from Benoit's L'Atlantide while updating the story and concepts for a contemporary audience.
+Queen Antinea is reimagined as Queen Rhea, the ruling monarch of Atlantis in its last days.
+The game was a massive hit in Europe, leading to four sequels that largely ignore Benoit's source material.